 For questions about the Federal Work Study program, please email email@example.com or call 573-840-9606.

 Current Available Positions

 The following is a list of Work-Study positions currently available to Three Rivers students.

 Details: One (1) position available.
-Average of 15 hours per week.
-Inquire and apply at the Financial Aid Office (Westover Administration Building).
+15 hours per week.
+Inquire and apply at the Office of Institutional Effectiveness (Westover Administration Bldg., Room 209).

 Description: Preparation for HLC visit April 2018.
 The work study position will be responsible for supporting the daily activities of the Office by being prompt and present at the workstation with the ability to work independently and take direction regarding processes and projects that may be ongoing within the office.

 Details: 19.5 hours per week.
 Inquire and apply at the Office of Financial Aid or the Maintenance Office.

 Description:Will need to operate various grounds equipment; Will also need to be able to lift and move furniture, boxes, and various other items; Assisting staff in performance of projects.
 Assisting staff in completion of work tickets.